recommenders-team/recommenders/README.md

 **Algorithms**

-The tale below listed recommender algorithms collected in the repository.
+The table below lists recommender algorithms available in the repository at the moment.

 | Algorithm | Environment | Type | Description |
 | --- | --- | --- | --- |